 8. Create re-engagement campaigns

-Brands send out re-engagement campaigns to reactivate disengaged subscribers and remind them of everything their business has to offer.
-They’re great for boosting sales, but they’re equally good list management tools.
+Many brands send out re-engagement campaigns to reactivate unengaged subscribers and remind them of everything their business has to offer.
+These are great for boosting sales, but they’re equally good list management tools.

-Re engagement campaigns make sure that the subscribers on your email list are as engaged as possible.
-It’s 5x more expensive to generate new leads than re-engage existing customers, so don’t let any of your contacts fall through the cracks and do your best to keep them interested in your business.
+Re-engagement email marketing campaigns make sure that the subscribers on your email list are as engaged as possible.
+Studies show that it’s 5x more expensive to generate new leads than to re-engage existing ones, so do your best to keep contacts engaged and interested in your business.

 9. Let subscribers manage their preferences

-One of the best things you can do to keep your subscribers happy and your email list healthy is letting your contacts manage their own preferences.
-That means asking them what kind of content they want to receive and how often they want to get emails as soon as they opt in.
+One of the best things you can do to keep your subscribers happy and your email list healthy is to let your contacts manage their own preferences.
+That means asking them what kind of content they want to receive and how often they want to get emails—which you can easily add to your opt-in forms within Flodesk.

-Many brands let new leads set specific email preferences on their sign-up form or opt-in page, like in the Flodesk example above.
+Many brands allow new opt-ins to set specific email preferences on their sign-up form or opt-in page, like in the Flodesk example above.

 If you already have a subscriber list and haven’t asked for their preferences yet, not to worry.
-There are a couple ways to do so:
+There are a couple of ways you can do so:

 • Include a section at the bottom of all your emails where subscribers can adjust their preferences at any time

-• Target inactive or disengaged contacts with specific messages to prompt them to change their email preferences
+• Target disengaged or inactive subscribers with specific messages to prompt them to change their email preferences

-• Send out an email to all your contacts asking them to update their email preferences
+• Send an email to all your subscribers asking them to update their email preferences

 10. Don’t make unsubscribing complicated